There’s one that even increases your storage space.

 Any stairway becomes instantly safer and easier to negotiate with under-tread and handrail lighting.
-Slim LED light strips ($7.50 per lineal foot) can be nestled under tread nosings to illuminate steps; lighted handrails ($50-$150 per lineal foot) come in many styles.
+Slim LED light strips can be nestled under tread nosings to illuminate steps; lighted handrails come in many styles.
 You’ll need an electrician to connect strips and handrails to a low-voltage power source.

-Mats made with recycled rubber provide extra traction and are ideal for locations where you go from wet outdoors to dry indoors, such as basement and back entries.
-They’re inexpensive ($49 for six mats) and have decorative designs that help them blend with any setting.
+Mats made with rubber provide extra traction and are ideal for locations where you go from wet outdoors to dry indoors, such as basement and back entries.
+They’re inexpensive and have decorative designs that help them blend with any setting.
 These mats are heavy enough that no adhesive is required.

 You’ll want to keep stairways clear of small items and clutter that could cause a misstep, but that’s always a challenge with active little ones.
-This family added a clutter-catching set of shelves that makes it easy to stash runaway shoes and knickknacks, conveniently positioned right along the stairway.
+This family added a clutter-catching set of shelves to the stairway wall to prevent clutter from gathering on the treads (and tripping you up).

 Over the years, railing systems endure a lot of tugging and torquing.
 Eventually, banisters may loosen.
 To fix, detach the banisters from underneath the handrail, then unscrew them from the treads.
 Clean off old glue and, if necessary, stuff wood shims in the screw holes (toothpicks work).
 Re-glue and re-attach.
 Here, pieces of tape help realign the banisters perfectly.